shubhambbdic/shubhambbdic/README.md

 # About Me

 Hi, I'm Shubham Tiwari!
-I am a software engineer at Private Deal([privatedeal.com](https://privatedeal.com)), where I work on building and maintaining various systems and applications.
+I am a software engineer at Private Deal ([www.privatedeal.com](https://privatedeal.com)), where I work on building and maintaining various systems and applications.
 In my free time, I enjoy learning about new technologies and exploring the outdoors through hiking and camping.

 # Experience